-Vogan's Alley - In reopening mode.
+Vogan's Alley - Newly reopened.
 Was a burger/beer "greasy spoon" joint back in the 1990s, early 2000s.
-Needed lots of renovation when it closed down.
 Why to take a look, is the historic nature.
 Vogan's as a business, here since the 1880s.
-It was an early saloon with a bowling alley.
-Johnny Behind the Deuce was held here, awaiting transport to Tucson.
+An early saloon with a bowling alley.
+Johnny Behind the Deuce was held here, awaiting transport to Tucson for trial.
 Just have a look.
-Or stop in, when open as a restaurant.
+Or stop in, to the restaurant/bar.

 Note the doggy water bowls along the boardwalk.
 Tombstone is a dog-friendly town!
-And right here is a chance to get A Stagecoach Tour > - highly recommended for a town overview.
+Right here's a chance to get A Stagecoach Tour > - highly recommended for a town overview.

 Western Edge of Tombstone Trains - Specializing in all things model trains.
 Plus souvenirs, many unique.
 Looking for something different?
 This may be the place.

 J.L.
-Silver Company - Many different types of souvenirs, plus silver jewelry, and imitation silver plated jewelry, as well.
+Silver Company - Many different types of souvenirs.
+Plus silver jewelry & the imitation silver plated type for budget-minded.
 The front face of the building was a lone part of the surviving historic Grand Hotel, which burned down in the 1882 Tombstone fire.

 Big Nose Kate's Saloon - Fun place to grab a meal.
 This restaurant/bar sits on the main location of the Grand Hotel, destroyed in the 1882 fire.
 The Remaining Front is all that's left of the original building.
 A gift shop is in the basement and the Tombstone Movie is always playing on their TV.